Testing for >1000 conditions using your DNA

 Prostate cancer is a disease where cells in the prostate gland grow in an uncontrolled way.
 These abnormal cells can form a lump or tumour, and in some cases, may spread to other parts of the body.
 The prostate is a small gland found only in men, located just below the bladder, and it plays a role in producing semen.

 There are several types of prostate cancer, but most cases are adenocarcinomas, which start in the gland cells.
 Prostate cancer often grows slowly, and many men may not notice symptoms for years.
 However, some types can be more aggressive.
 Early detection is important, as prostate cancer caught early is often easier to treat and can lead to much better outcomes.
+This is why many are now considering prostate cancer genetic screening as part of a proactive approach to health.

 Should I Consider Genetic Prostate Cancer Testing?